Types of food and beverage service outlets

 10. Discotheque

 It operates during night hours.
-It provides a dance floor for guests to dance on. special sound and lighting effect is created for an appropriate ambiance.
+It provides a dance floor for guests to dance on. special sound and lighting effect is created for an appropriate ambience.
 Drinks, especially beer, and snacks are made available during operations.

 So as to avoid disturbance to other guests.
 The entry is limited to a certain number of guests according to the floor/room capacity and an entry fee is levied.